duckduckgo/duckduckgo-help-pages/_docs/features/finance.md

 order: 736
 ---

 You may see financial data appear in your search results if it’s particularly relevant to your search terms.
-Financial data is provided by [IEX Cloud](https://iexcloud.io).
+Equities and ETFs data is provided by [IEX Cloud](https://iexcloud.io).
+Indices data is provided by [Refinitiv](https://www.refinitiv.com).

 ### Supported Exchanges